chocolatey-community/chocolatey-test-environment/ReadMe.md

 * a 64-bit processor and OS
 * Intel VT-x [enabled](http://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/) (usually not an issue if your computer is newer than 2011).
 This is necessary because we are using 64bit VMs.
 * Hyper-V may need to be disabled for Virtualbox to work properly if your computer is a Windows box. **NOTE:** This may actually not be required.
+If required, run `bcdedit /set hypervisorlaunchtype off` then reboot.
 * At least 10GB of free space.

 ## Setup